Dynamic Budget Throttling in Repeated Second-Price Auctions: Introduction

 \section{Introduction}

-The online advertising market has enjoyed prominent growth in recent years, propelled by the booming of new social media forms, e.g., short video platforms.
-When a user submits an ad query to the market, an auction is held among all advertisers who are interested in the query, and the winner gets the chance to display her ad.
-In practice, due to the enormous market volume, it is common for an advertiser to set a budget to control the expenditure across a specific time range.
-Correspondingly, advertising platforms offer advertisers multiple kinds of budget control methods.
+In recent years, the online advertising market has experienced significant growth, driven by the rise of new social media platforms such as short videos.
+When a user submits an ad query to the market, an auction is held among all interested advertisers, and the winner is awarded the opportunity to display their ad.
+Owing to the vast market volume, it is common for advertisers to set a budget to regulate their expenditure over a specified period.
+Correspondingly, advertising platforms provide advertisers with various budget control methods to choose from.